techidaily/site-win11-tips/source/_posts/resurrecting-a-non-responsive-mouse-on-windows-computers.md

 ## 7\.
 Uninstall the Mouse Drivers and Reinstall Them

  Outdated or corrupt drivers can also lead to miscommunication between your mouse and the receiver.
 To ensure that's not the case, uninstall and reinstall the mouse drivers.
-Our guide on[uninstalling drivers on Windows](https://www.makeuseof.com/windows-11-uninstall-drivers/) will show you how to uninstall mouse drivers.
+Our guide on [uninstalling drivers on Windows](https://www.makeuseof.com/windows-11-uninstall-drivers/) will show you how to uninstall mouse drivers.

  After uninstalling the drivers, restart Windows, and the drivers will be automatically installed the next time your device boots.
 But if you prefer, you can download the drivers from the mouse manufacturer's website and install them manually.